boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ---
 # {{{title}}}

+## Lower Level API Notice

+>> **The core IO library is probably not the API most developers need to focus on** (although it's always good to know).
+>>
+>> This API is used to power the higher level API offered by the [HTTP / WebSockts extension](./http) and the [dynamic FIOBJ types](./fiobj).

+## Required files

-The `fio-stl.h` header is a macro based header that includes different type templates and helpers.
+The `fio-stl.h` header is a macro based header that includes different type templates and helpers that I found useful also outside of network related applications.

 The header can be included more than once to produce multiple types of hash maps or, data sets, dynamic arrays, etc'.

+The headers should be well documented and the code is usually easy to read.
+I also do my best to keep this documentation up to date.

 ## Connection (Protocol) Management